rickyHong/LlamaV-o1/README.md

 ### Dataset 📚

-You can download the **VCR-Bench** from the Huggingface: [omkarthawakar/VRC-Bench](https://huggingface.co/datasets/omkarthawakar/VRC-Bench).
+You can download the **VRC-Bench** from the Huggingface: [omkarthawakar/VRC-Bench](https://huggingface.co/datasets/omkarthawakar/VRC-Bench).

 ### Inference 🏃